Make sure your business is compliant with Simpler Recycling

-At the same time, Simpler Recycling encourages businesses to combine specific items together in one recycling bin (dry mixed recycling).
+At the same time, Simpler Recycling legislation requires businesses to segregate glass waste for recycling, and to separate other recyclable materials, known as mixed recycling, into another recycling bin.
 This enables a higher level of recycling, whilst reducing the volume of waste going to landfill.
 The legislation, together with the recent changes to Landfill Tax, is designed to improve recycling rates.

 Watch our short animation to learn more about Simpler Recycling.